Running Start for Your Student

 There is a limit to the number of courses you can be enrolled in between the high school and the college with full tuition coverage.
 The more classes you enroll in at the high school, the less credit that can be paid for at the college.
 See the Running Start Enrollment Verification Form for the funding table.
 Meet with your high school counselor to discuss your graduation requirements for the high school and the equivalent courses offered here at the college.
 Determine how many classes you intend to enroll in each semester at the high school so you can determine the number of credits you wish to enroll in at the college each quarter.

 MAXIMUM CREDIT LIMIT: The maximum number of credits any Running Start student can enroll in with tuition coverage is 15 credits if they are taking no classes or one class at the high school.
 If a student elects to take more credit than allowed by the limit table the student will pay full tuition on the additional credits.

-Unless you are registering in person and bringing your completed application with you, you must turn in your signed and completed Running Start application after registration for your tuition and fees to be adjusted.
+Unless you brought your form with you to the NSAR, you must turn in your signed and completed Running Start Verification Form after registration for your tuition and fees to be adjusted.
 Applications can be turned in to the One Stop or the Advising Center in Building 22.
-You can also email your form to firstname.lastname@example.org.
+You can also email your form to email@example.com.